 CGS 2A.
-Introduction to Critical Gender Studies: Social Movements (4)
+Introduction to Critical Gender Studies: Key Terms and Concepts (4)

 CGS 2B.
-Introduction to Critical Gender Studies: Gender and Institutions (4)
+Introduction to Critical Gender Studies: Social Formations (4)

 CGS 87.
-Critical Gender Studies Freshman Seminar (1)
+Critical Gender Studies First-year Student Seminar (1)

-The Freshman Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small, seminar setting.
-Freshman seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
-Enrollment is limited to fifteen to twenty students, with preference given to entering freshmen.
+The First-year Student Seminar Program is designed to provide new students with the opportunity to explore an intellectual topic with a faculty member in a small, seminar setting.
+First-year student seminars are offered in all campus departments and undergraduate colleges, and topics vary from quarter to quarter.
+Enrollment is limited to fifteen to twenty students, with preference given to entering first-year students.

-CGS 100.
-Conceptualizing Gender: Theories and Methods (4)
+CGS 100B.
+Conceptualizing Gender: Methods and Methodologies (4)

-The global effects of modernity, modernization, and globalization on men and women.
-Topics: international consumer culture; international divisions of labor; construction of sexuality and gender within global movements; the migrations of people, capital, and culture.
+This course explores effects of globalization on transnational relations of gender and sexuality.
+Topics include the division of labor, politics of production and consumption, constructions of gender and sexuality within global grassroots movements, and the migration of people, capital, and culture.
 Prerequisites: upper-division standing or consent of instructor.

 CGS 105.
 Queer Theory (4)